Our Staff

 Sheila, a Cortland, New York native, joined Florida Humanities as an Administrative Assistant in April 2022.
 Prior to Florida Humanities, Before moving to Florida in 2017, she was a Human Resource/Office Manager for 25 years with a plastics corporation and Human Resource/Office Safety Manager for 15 years with a construction company.

-Andrew Quintana, Marketing and Communications Coordinator
+Andrew Quintana, Digital Communications Specialist

-The child of Cuban immigrants, Andrew was born and raised in Miami.
+Andrew was born and raised in Miami.
 He received his Bachelor’s degrees in Communication Studies and Editing, Writing and Media from Florida State University.
 Prior to joining Florida Humanities, Andrew worked as a content producer for newsrooms across the state.
 He reported on environmental issues and politics for radio, print and television.

 Roseanne Smith, Administrative Coordinator